unsinkio/ai-manifold/docs/tensor.md

 * a single time context
 * a single evidence source

-To represent reality, you must duplicate rows, average values, or collapse distinctions.
+To represent reality, rows must be duplicated or aggregated, causing **category collapse**.

-This causes **category collapse**.

 ---